Rhetoric: Scope

-Plato defined the scope of rhetoric by discarding any connotation of religious ritual or magical incantation, simply taking the term in its literal sense, which means "leading the soul" through words.
+Plato defined the scope of rhetoric by discarding any connotation of religious ritual or magical incantation.
+He takes the term for the persuasion achieved by rhetoric, psychagogia, in its literal sense, "leading the soul" through words.
 He criticized the Sophists for using rhetoric to deceive rather than to discover truth.
 In Gorgias, one of his Socratic Dialogues, Plato defines rhetoric as the persuasion of ignorant masses within the courts and assemblies.
 Rhetoric, in Plato's opinion, is merely a form of flattery and functions similarly to culinary arts, which mask the undesirability of unhealthy food by making it taste good.
 Plato considered any speech of lengthy prose aimed at flattery as within the scope of rhetoric.
 Some scholars, however, contest the idea that Plato despised rhetoric and instead view his dialogues as a dramatization of complex rhetorical principles.
-Socrates explained the relationship between rhetoric in flattery when he maintained that a rhetorician who teaches anyone how to persuade people in an assembly to do what he wants, without knowledge of what is just or unjust, engages in a kind of flattery (kolakeia) that constitutes an image (eidolon) of a part of the art of politics.
+Socrates explained the relationship between rhetoric in flattery when he maintained that a rhetorician who teaches anyone how to persuade people in an assembly to do what they want, without knowledge of what is just or unjust, engages in a kind of flattery (kolakeia) that constitutes an image (eidolon) of a part of the art of politics.

 Aristotle both redeemed rhetoric from Plato and narrowed its focus by defining three genres of rhetoric—deliberative, forensic or judicial, and epideictic.
 Yet, even as he provided order to existing rhetorical theories, Aristotle generalized the definition of rhetoric to be the ability to identify the appropriate means of persuasion in a given situation based upon the art of rhetoric (technê).
 This made rhetoric applicable to all fields, not just politics.
 Aristotle viewed the enthymeme based upon logic (especially, based upon the syllogism) as the basis of rhetoric.

 Aristotle also outlined generic constraints that focused the rhetorical art squarely within the domain of public political practice.
 He restricted rhetoric to the domain of the contingent or probable: those matters that admit multiple legitimate opinions or arguments.

 Since the time of Aristotle, logic has changed.
 For example, modal logic has undergone a major development that also modifies rhetoric.